rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 branch.
 Also, please make sure that fixup commits are squashed into other related commits with meaningful commit messages.

-If you encounter merge commits, your PR will get marked as `S-waiting-on-author`.
+If you encounter merge conflicts, your PR will get marked as `S-waiting-on-author`.
 When you resolve them, you should use `@rustbot` to mark it as `S-waiting-on-review`.
 See [this chapter][labeling] for more details.